MADHAN116/portfolio/README.md

 # 💼 Madhan M - Portfolio Website

 Welcome to my personal portfolio website!
-This site showcases my skills, projects, education, experience, and contact information — all wrapped in a sleek UI inspired by the **New Zealand Blackcaps color palette** 🖤💙⚪.

 ![Portfolio Screenshot](screenshot.png) <!-- Optional: Add screenshot in repo -->

 ---